Seasonal Safety Advice

 Summer Safety

-Whether you are in the garden or out camping, follow these tips to barbeque safety and avoid injuries or damage to property from fire-
+Whether you are in the garden or out camping, follow these tips to barbecue safely and avoid injuries or damage from fire:

-- Make sure your barbeque site is flat and away from fences, trees, shrubs and sheds.
+- Make sure your barbecue site is flat and away from fences, trees, sheds etc.

 - Keep a bucket of water or garden hose nearby in case of emergencies.

-- Never use petrol or paraffin to start or revive your barbeque – use firelighters or starter fuel on cold coals.
+- Never use petrol or paraffin to start or revive the barbecue.
+Instead use firelighters or barbecue starter fuel on cold coals.

 - Keep children, pets and garden games away from the cooking area.

-- Make sure ashes are cold before disposal.
+- Make sure ashes are cool before disposal.

 - Remember, alcohol consumption increases the risk of accidents occurring.

-- Make sure your barbeque is in good working order.
+- Make sure your barbecue is in good working order.

 - Make sure the gas tap is turned off before changing the cylinder and always disconnect the cylinder in open air.

-- When you have finished cooking, turn off the gas cylinder before you turn off the barbeque controls – this ensures any gas in the pipework will be exhausted.
+- When you have finished cooking, turn off the gas cylinder before you turn off the barbecue controls; this ensures any gas in the pipework will be exhausted.

 - Fit an appropriate fire extinguisher in the engine compartment and the cockpit locker.